-The words “drought tolerant plants” have different meaning to different gardeners.
+The words “drought tolerant plants” have different meanings to different gardeners.
 I once knew a gardener who believed if a plant was considered to be drought tolerant it meant that once you’d planted it you could then walk away and never have to water it again.

 The funny thing about it, in some respects this can be the case with some drought tolerant plants, in some situations.
-If you are a gardener though who wants to give your plants a better that even chance of surviving their first summer then here is the best way to go about it.
+If you are a gardener though who wants to give your plants a better than even chance of surviving their first summer then here is the best way to go about it.

 I’ve always found that the best time of the year to plant is in autumn.
 This gives the roots some time to get established over winter and spring before the following summer.
 It also gives the plant a head start, especially if you have a large garden full of drought tolerant plants that rarely get watered over summer.

 Watering Drought Tolerant Plants

 The next important thing to do is then water the plant for the first summer and after that it should be able to survive just from the water that falls from the sky.
 This to me is what the term “drought tolerant plant” means.

 It means plants that have evolved in their natural environment to withstand long periods without rainfall and as a consequence can do the same when introduced into a garden situation.

 Over the years I’ve grown lots of drought tolerant plants and as a consequence I’ve got just a few that are favourites and if I was to start a new garden tomorrow from scratch then these one’s would be definite starters.

 It’s also important to point out that this list isn’t a list of the most drought tolerant plants you can find.
 Instead it is a list of very garden worthy plants that will look and perform very well in the home garden and once established, survive on a very minimal amount of water.
 So here they are;